pioarduino/github-actions/README.md

 The difference between this zip file and the automatic zip file that GitHub allows you to download from any tag or release is:

 * This zip file is a recursive clone that includes all submodules.
-* This zip file is a valid Git working directory

 ## Creating a Release